sveltejs/kit/documentation/docs/03-client-api.md

 - `routes` — an optional array of strings representing routes to prefetch

 Programmatically prefetches the code for routes that haven't yet been fetched.
-Typically, you might call this after `start()` is complete, to speed up subsequent navigation (this is the 'L' of the [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/)).
+Typically, you might call this to speed up subsequent navigation (this is the 'L' of the [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/)).
 Omitting arguments will cause all routes to be fetched, or you can specify routes by any matching pathname such as `/about` (to match `src/routes/about.svelte`) or `/blog/*` (to match `src/routes/blog/[slug].svelte`).
 Unlike `prefetch`, this won't call `preload` for individual pages.

 Returns a `Promise` that resolves when the routes have been prefetched.